onap/sdc/docs/configuration.rst

 ::

-    # The port on which the vnfsdk is licensing on
+    # The port on which the vnfsdk is licensing
     vnfRepoPort: <port>
     # The ip where vnfdk is deployed
     vnfRepoHost: <ip>
-    # The url used for querying the vnf sdk for available CSARS
+    # The url used for querying the vnf sdk for available CSARs
     getVnfUri: /onapapi/vnfsdk-marketplace/v1/PackageResource/csars
     # The url used for downloading the the CSAR from vnf sdk
     downloadVnfUri: /onapapi/vnfsdk-marketplace/v1/PackageResource/csars/%s/files